-this trap informs privileged code that an error report has been appended to the non-resumable error queue.
+- resumable\error this trap informs privileged code that an error report has been appended to the resumable error queue.
+This trap is a disrupting trap, meaning that the current instruction stream can be restarted with a retry instruction, and that resumable\error traps can be blocked by setting pstate.ie = 0. - nonresumable\error this trap informs privileged code that an error report has been appended to the nonresumable error queue.
 This trap may be precise or deferred, as indicated in the error header.
 A precise trap may be restartable if the corruption can be repaired, but a deferred trap cannot be restarted even if the corruption is repaired.
 Non-resumable errors cannot be blocked, or nest.
-Privileged code must update the non-resumable error queue head as quickly as possible to indicate when it is prepared to take another non-resumable error trap.
-If the non-resumable error queue is not empty when another non-resumable error trap occurs, the hypervisor will stop the current CPU, and send a resumable error to another CPU in the same partition.
+Privileged code must update the nonresumable queue head as quickly as possible to indicate when it is prepared to take another nonresumable\error trap.
+If the nonresumable\error queue is not empty when another nonresumable\error trap occurs, the hypervisor will stop the current CPU, and send a resumable error to another CPU in the same partition.
 If only one CPU has been configured in the partition, the hypervisor will inform the service processor.